noahehall/theBookOfNoah/databases/mongodb.md

     - binary JSON
   - transaction
     - symbolizes a unit of work performed against a DB
-    - each is treated in a coherent and reliable waay independent of other transactions
+    - each is treated in a coherent and reliable way independent of other transactions
+    - multi statement transactions
+      - atomic groups of transactions to ensure data consistency
+      - either all of the statements in a group succeed or all fail
   - ACID
     - Atomic transactions
       - an indivisible and irreducible series of database operations such that either all occur, or nothing occurs